-At almost every conference I attend, in almost every conversation I have with innovative digital, media or communication thinkers, I hear echoes of one of my heroes, Marshall McLuhan.
+At almost every conference I attend, in almost every conversation I have with innovative digital or communication thinkers, I hear echoes of one of my heroes, Marshall McLuhan.

-I’ll be referring to a very ‘McLuhanesque’ concept of mine (media literacy) in an upcoming post on the three strategic management competencies for the Chief Communications Officer of the 21st century, shortly.
-So, I thought I’d share this post with you on the off-chance you aren’t very familiar with him.
+I’ll be referring to a McLuhanesque concept (media literacy) in an upcoming post on strategic management competencies soon, so I thought I’d share this post with you on the off-chance you aren’t familiar with him.

 No doubt you’ve heard the phrase the ‘global village’, and know and understand the meaning of ‘the medium is the message’ (Sure?
-Nice podcast, that) but you may be surprised to discover the depth and breadth of his work.
+Nice podcast, that) but the depth and breadth of his work might be surprising.

 McLuhan’s thoughts covered not only tactical effects of ‘electronic media’, such as the dominance of the image over text way before it was technically feasible, but also observed that:

-He summed up my mum’s worries (and probably yours as well) about Facebook when he said:
+He also summed up my mum’s worries (and probably yours as well) about Facebook when he said:

 “Rapidly, we approach the final phase of the extension of man – the technological simulation of consciousness, when the creative process of knowing will be collectively and corporately extended to the whole of human society, much as we have already extended our senses and our nerves by the various media.”